1. What are the benefits for me as a CCS/BCS Participant?

 - Access to Research Hub outputs: Scheme participants are automatically granted access to Research Hub outputs, free of charge.
 Other stakeholders may be granted access on a case-by-case basis and may have to pay for these resources.
 Visit our Research Projects page to learn more about research outputs you can access now.

 2. How is my Research Fee calculated?

 The Research Fee is a percentage of the Certification Fee paid by every Compost Certification Scheme (CCS) and Biofertiliser Certification Scheme (BCS) producer.
 The Research Fee charged to each Scheme Participant is relative to the input tonnage per annum (t/pa) of their site or plant (i.e., it increases proportionally to t/pa).

-2. How will my Research Fee contribute towards the Research Hub’s research projects?
+3. How will my Research Fee contribute towards the Research Hub’s research projects?

 From 2020, at least 70% of the Research Hub’s annual income is available for research projects.
 Any funds not spent on research projects are ringfenced and remain available for future research projects.

 6. What happens to Research Project Proposals that aren’t shortlisted/selected for funding?

 Research Project Proposals that are not selected for funding will not be automatically reconsidered by the Research Panel during the subsequent evaluation process.
 If you would like your proposal to be reconsidered, please resubmit it to the Research Hub during the next open call period.